+IEEE 802.11 applauds 3GPP for their efforts in the development of LWA and LWIP and endorses the effort to leverage 802.11 technology in 3GPP networks.

 IEEE 802.11 participants appreciated the opportunity to directly discuss and comment on these technologies with members of the 3GPP RAN leadership.
 IEEE 802.11 understands that Rel-13 LWA and LWIP represent 3GPP’s efforts towards integration of 3GPP and non-3GPP technologies at the RAN layer, and notes from [1, 2] that 3GPP RAN will begin working on enhancements of this integration for Rel-14.

 IEEE 802.11 believes that continued and increased cooperation between IEEE 802.11 and 3GPP during the standards development process should be beneficial to enhance the user experience enabled by both sets of technologies.
-Is there a recommended method or methods to facilitate the communication on technical interests?
+We would appreciate if you could let us know if there is a recommended method or methods to facilitate the communication on technical interests.

 Since some of the potential topics relate both to radio access and service architecture aspects, IEEE 802.11 takes the liberty of providing this liaison document to both 3GPP RAN and SA.